Peerasu/my-first-repo/README-2.md

 ```

 ## 🚀 SECOND : Running the pipeline
-   - All scripts used to run the pipeline are all in "script_main" directory.
+   - All scripts used to run the pipeline are in "script_main" directory.
-   - The "script_main" directory should be placed in home directory.
+   - The "script_main" directory should be placed in the home directory.
-   - All scripts is wrote based on system with PBS job scheduler which is the one that we run on in the paper.
+   - All scripts were written based on a system with the PBS job scheduler, which is the one we used in the paper.

 ```
    Home